vcvpaiva/NetworkMathematics/README.md

 # Implementing Dialectica Categories

-An unrelated project, arising from my doctoral work on Kurt Gödel's Dialectica Interpretation.
+An unrelated project, arising from my doctoral work on an internal categorical characterization of Kurt Gödel's "Dialectica Interpretation".